Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

-Even with a Weber gas grill on my deck, I use the Traeger for most everything
+Even with a Weber gas grill on my deck, I use my Traeger for most everything

-The Traeger Pro 575 Pellet Grill is one of the most popular pellet grills in America.
+The Traeger Pro 575 Pellet Grill is one of the most popular pellet grills in America and for good reason.
 It’s large enough for most families, and it’s the most affordable full-featured pellet grill in Traeger’s lineup.
 If you’re looking for a larger grill, the Traeger Pro 780 has all the same components — it’s just bigger.

 Traeger Pro 575 Review